 Professor of Economics

-Andrew John joined Melbourne Business School in 2009 and is currently an Associate Professor of Economics.
+Andrew John joined Melbourne Business School in 2009 and is currently Professor of Economics and Associate Dean Faculty.

 After completing his Ph.D. at Yale University, Andrew held assistant professor positions at Michigan State University and University of Virginia and was Affiliate Professor/Senior Research Fellow at INSEAD, working at both the France and Singapore campuses.
 Andrew has extensive consulting experience in South-East Asia and Europe from his time as the Managing Director of AJK Consulting between 2002 and 2008.